Flyweight Pattern Tutorial

 add attrs to subclasses

-14. Create a class Client at the empty region of the diagram.
+14. Create a class Client in the empty region of the diagram.

 add client

-15. Make use of resource centric interface to associate Client and FlyweightFactory.
+15. Use the resource-centric interface to associate Client and FlyweightFactory.

 associate client and flyweight factory